 Bonding for Restoration of Tooth Decay

-In today’s dentistry bonded tooth colored fillings have essentially replaced the use of silver amalgam for the treatment of tooth decay.
-These materials are now highly predictable, long lasting, and have a much more pleasant appearance than the old metal fillings.
+In today’s dentistry, bonded tooth colored fillings have essentially replaced the use of silver amalgam for the treatment of tooth decay.
+The materials of bonded fillings are now highly predictable, long-lasting, and have a much more pleasant appearance than the old metal fillings.

 Bonding for Cosmetic Purposes

 Bonding is the artistic placement of a tooth-colored plastic material to teeth to enhance their color, shape or length.
 You can have one tooth re-created with bonding, or we can transform your entire smile!
 And the effects are not merely cosmetic.
 Bonding protects your teeth from additional wear and damage.

 Bonded Fillings May be the Perfect Option if You Have: